-Lorrie Faith Cranor is the FORE Systems Professor of Computer Science and of Engineering and Public Policy at Carnegie Mellon University, where she is director of the CyLab Usable Privacy and Security Laboratory (CUPS) and co-director of the MSIT-Privacy Engineering masters program.
-In 2016 she served as chief technologist at the US Federal Trade Commission, working in the office of Chairwoman Ramirez.
-She is also a co-founder of Wombat Security Technologies, Inc, a security awareness training company.
+Lorrie Faith Cranor is the Director and Bosch Distinguished Professor in Security and Privacy Technologies of CyLab and the FORE Systems Professor of Computer Science and of Engineering and Public Policy at Carnegie Mellon University.
+She also directs the CyLab Usable Privacy and Security Laboratory (CUPS) and co-directs the MSIT-Privacy Engineering masters program.
+In 2016 she served as Chief Technologist at the US Federal Trade Commission, working in the office of Chairwoman Ramirez.
+She is also a co-founder of Wombat Security Technologies, Inc, a security awareness training company that was acquired by Proofpoint.

-She has authored more than 150 research papers on online privacy, usable security, and other topics.
-Cranor played a key role in building the usable privacy and security research community, having co-edited the seminal book Security and Usability (O'Reilly 2005) and founded the Symposium On Usable Privacy and Security (SOUPS).
-She also chaired the Platform for Privacy Preferences Project (P3P) Specification Working Group at the W3C and authored the book Web Privacy with P3P (O'Reilly 2002).
-She has served on a number of boards, including the Electronic Frontier Foundation Board of Directors, and on the editorial boards of several journals.
+She has authored more than 200 research papers on online privacy, usable security, and other topics.
+She has played a key role in building the usable privacy and security research community, having co-edited the seminal book Security and Usability (O'Reilly 2005) and founded the Symposium On Usable Privacy and Security (SOUPS).
+She also chaired the Platform for Privacy Preferences Project (P3P) Specification Working Group at the W3C and authored the book Web Privacy with P3P (O’Reilly 2002).
+She has served on a number of boards and working groups, including the Electronic Frontier Foundation Board of Directors, the Computing Research Association Board of Directors, the Aspen Institute Cybersecurity Group, and on the editorial boards of several journals.

 Online Security and Privacy

-1996 Doctor of Science, Engineering and Public Policy, Washington University
+1996 Doctor of Science, Engineering and Policy, Washington University

 1993 MS, Technology and Human Affairs, Washington University